MatiasNAmendola/libsf/unsorted/readme.txt

-This represents a lot of work I did with my evenings while staying in a hotel room in downtown Lawrenceville, IL, circa 2009 - 2010. :-)
+This represents a lot of work I did with my evenings while staying in a hotel room in downtown Lawrenceville, IL, circa 2009 - 2010. :-) It is a port of my Debi debugger from the Exodus 32-bit operating system in assembly into C/C++.

 Best regards,
 Rick C. Hodgin